Garvit1000/portfolio-main/README.md

-# TweakCN-Style Theme System Implementation

-This document outlines the implementation of a dynamic theme switching system inspired by TweakCN for the portfolio project.

 ## Overview

 The theme system allows users to switch between different color themes while maintaining light/dark mode functionality.
 It's built using CSS variables and React context, providing smooth transitions and persistence.